tmastersmart/gmrs_live/README.md

 This script is for hubitat smart hub owners it pulls the temp from a sensor on your hub.
 See instructions in script

-port_rotate.php
+Reg fix.

+This version has auto reg detection and if you want will run the reg fix to automaticaly place you back online.
 I created this script to get arround a problem with my isp ATT FIXED WIRELESS.
 After a while a day or 2 you become unregestered and rebooting will not solve the problem.
-I have discovered that changing the port will allow you to register, this script changes you port to a random number.
-You set a range in the script.
-You can run as you like I do it once a day.
-The port wont actualy cange until asterisk is restarted.
-This is a beta script Im working on a automated script.
-If your node works for days then stops.
-Try running this script then reboot.
+This fixes that by rotating the port then placing it back on the next boot.
+Beware dv switch wont be able to connect to you node while the port is not standard.